chiesax/alchemyjson/docs/Introduction.rst

 types to JSON is not supported in python, as for instance :py:mod:`datetime` objects, :py:class:`decimal.Decimal` or :py:class:`numpy.array`, and the conversion may be use case specific.
-This can be customized by initializing the :py:class:`alchemyjson.Manager` with your json encoder.
+This can be customized by initializing the :py:class:`Manager <alchemyjson.manager.Manager>` with your json encoder.
 In this example we show the default encoder used by :py:mod:`alchemyjson`::

     import json